 Mayville High School is inspected by ISI (the Independent Schools Inspectorate).

 The ISI is a body approved for the purpose of inspection under Section 162A of the Education Act 2002.
-As such, we report to the Department for Education (DfE) on the extent to which schools meet statutory requirements.
+As such, they report to the Department for Education (DfE) on the extent to which schools meet statutory requirements.
 ISI is the agency responsible for the inspection of schools in membership of the Associations of the Independent Schools Council (ISC).

 ISI inspections of independent schools are required to: